A Love for Beautiful Smiles

 I was raised in the small farming community of Munday.
 My father was a farmer and rancher, so my weekends and summers were spent working cattle and driving a tractor.
 I moved to Graham in 1975 to establish my dental practice and returned in 1981 after finishing my orthodontic education.

 When the weekend comes around, I’m usually out at our lake cabin.
-I’m often with my wife, Christine, and family: our two daughters, Jessica and Meredith, and four grandchildren, Trey, Marjorie, Harrison, and Eleanora.
+I’m often with my wife, Christine, and family: our two daughters, Jessica and Meredith, and five grandchildren, Trey, Marjorie, Harrison, Eleanora, and Cora.
 I also enjoy playing golf and have an old 1972 pickup that occasionally requires my attention.

 I’m an active member of the Graham Rotary Club and the First Presbyterian Church.
 I served on the Graham School Board for ten years and also taught CPR classes in our community.